 The Job Club meets in person at the Church of the Resurrection in Leawood 13720 Roe Avenue, Leawood, KS 66224 in Building C, Room C041.
 You can also join us online.
 The Zoom information is posted on this LinkedIn page each week (usually by Thursday morning).

 The Resurrection Job Club invites all who are looking for new employment to join us for networking, accountability, inspiration, and support.
-This group is led by Congregational Care Minister and local business leader Matt Dantzler.
+This group is led by local business leader Norman Craig.

 For questions about Job Club call Jennifer Creagar at (913) 544-0739, or email using the form below.